worthingtonjg/FacialRecognition/README.md

 # Facial Recognition

 This code demonstrates how to use the Microsoft Cognitive Service Face API.
+Please note, this was written to demonstrate how to use Azure Cognitive services.
+I am not following very many (if any) good coding practices, catching very few errors, just barfing everything in the code behind, etc.

+If this was a production application you code would likely be more complex and involved.

 ## How to Run the Code